 Office in University Square, Room 202

-The Integrated Resource Management interdisciplinary minor offers students from all majors an opportunity for additional specialized course work for training in integrated resource management.
-The core curriculum consists of courses in the Department of Agricultural and Resource Economics, Animal Sciences, Rangeland Ecology, and Soil and Crop Sciences.
+The Integrated Resource Management Interdisciplinary Minor offers students from all majors an opportunity for additional specialized course work for training in integrated resource management.
+The core curriculum consists of courses in the departments of Agricultural and Resource Economics, Animal Sciences, Rangeland Ecology, and Soil and Crop Sciences.
 The core curriculum is supplemented with several courses focused on integration of the information provided in the disciplinary courses and developing skills in systems analysis.
 This interdisciplinary program is aimed at providing training for students interested in careers involving the businesses associated with land and animal management.

 Effective Spring 2012